joshholla/neuroRL/README.md

 + Is it engaging?
 How long did you play for?
 + Would you change the controls to anything else?
 ```

+If running this project resulted in errors on the console, I'd love to hear about them (so that I can fix em!)

-Do send your feedback to neurorlfeedback[at]gmail.com
+Do send your feedback or error messages to neurorlfeedback[at]gmail.com